 If you want to shop a little bigger, you can either go to the Designer Outlet Ochtrup, which is only 30 minutes away by car, or to Winterswijk in the Netherlands, which is just as close and invites you to shop on open Sundays.

-The very young are in good hands in Velen's total of around six childcare facilities: Three kindergartens are located directly in the district of Velen, two kindergartens and one KiTa are located in Ramsdorf.
+The very little ones are in good hands in Velen's seven childcare facilities: Four kindergartens are located directly in the Velen district, while three kindergartens and one daycare centre are located in Ramsdorf.

 Younger pupils can attend a total of four schools in Velen and Ramsdorf:

-Older pupils can complete higher education at the grammar school or vocational training in Borken, Bocholt and Reken, for example.
+Older pupils can complete higher education qualifications at grammar school or vocational training programmes in Borken, Bocholt and Reken, for example.